No one likes to see a child in pain.

 The procedure we recommend includes removing a portion of the underlying nail matrix.
 What this means is that the edge of the nail border causing the ingrown toenail won’t grow back.
 The nail will be permanently a little narrower than before, yes, but should still look and feel pretty normal.

 So don’t worry, and don’t let your child continue to suffer!
 Take your little one in to the Fixing Feet Institute right away for treatment.
-You can schedule at our Surprise office by calling (623) 584-5556.
+You can schedule an appointment with our office by filling out our online form, or by calling (623) 584-5556.